-While Asperger’s syndrome shares some similarities with other forms of autism, Autism Initiatives explains that people with Asperger’s syndrome typically do not experience the same language and cognitive delays or learning disabilities normally associated with autism.
+While Asperger’s syndrome affects individuals differently, all people who suffer from High Functioning Autism Spectrum Disorder have difficulty with social interactions.
+According to Autism Speaks, teenagers and adults with ASD will focus on a narrow range of interests and exhibit repetitive behavior.
+Additionally, Autism Initiatives explains that people with Asperger’s syndrome typically do not experience the same language and cognitive delays or learning disabilities that come with other forms of autism.

-According to WebMD, there are a variety of symptoms of Asperger’s in children.
+According to WebMD, there are a variety of symptoms of Asperger’s syndrome in children.
 Some of those symptoms include:

 - Robotic or repetitive speech

-- Dislike in any changes in routine
+- A dislike of changes in routine

-- Appear to lack empathy
+- Appearing to lack empathy

-- Have unusual facial expressions or postures
+- Having unusual facial expressions or postures

 - Delayed motor development